2color/homelab-ansible/ansible/README.md

 - **Portainer**: http://YOUR_IP:9000 - Docker container management
 - **SABnzbd**: http://YOUR_IP:8080 - Usenet downloader
 - **Plex**: http://YOUR_IP:32400/web - Media server
+- **ytdl-sub**: http://YOUR_IP:8443 - YouTube downloader with subscription management
+- **Dashboard**: http://YOUR_IP:80 - Service dashboard with links to all services

 ## Directory Structure